tobiasrausch/lorax/README.md

 `lorax telomere -g hg38.fa -o tumor.bed.gz -m control.bam tumor.bam`

+The output file clusters reads into distinct telomere junctions and you can trace the alignment matches for every read.

 ## Read selection for target assembly of amplicons

 Given a list of amplicon regions and a phased VCF file, lorax can be used to extract amplicon reads for targeted assembly approaches.